MQCybersec/mqcybersec-website/src/content/writeups/25-pwnmequals-hackthebot2.md

 ## Chrome DevTools Protocol

 This is a websocket connection used with a path and port specified in `DevToolsActivePort` (which we can access with the nginx misconfiguration).
-It allows for alot of functionality which can be read up more on [here](https://chromedevtools.github.io/devtools-protocol/) but a few features caught my eye:
+It allows for a lot of functionality which can be read up more on [here](https://chromedevtools.github.io/devtools-protocol/) but a few features caught my eye:

 > Note: I couldn't get `Page` features working but I think that's because I was not on an active page yet with my commands, I'll outline further why later.